sheltermanager/asm3/src/static/pages/manual/_sources/animals.rst.txt

 * Required date of that vaccination when added to the new animal will be today + 10 days

+If the calculated date is in the past, today will be used instead.

 When copying from a template animal, ASM will copy the following items to your new animal record: